Source Settings

 Truncate large cells The loader has an internal limit for how many characters may be in a cell.
 If enabled, the loader shortens any cells in excess of Visier's limit.

-Automatic file retention
+Automatic file exclusion

 Whether or not files are automatically excluded from a source after a specified time period.
 This is useful for automatically cleaning up your source containers if, for example, restatement data is loaded frequently.

-If Automatic File Retention is enabled, you may optionally enable file deletion for auto-excluded files.
+If Automatic File Exclusion is enabled, you may optionally enable file deletion for auto-excluded files.
 For example, files that are set to automatically exclude after 14 days will be excluded and then deleted from the source after those 14 days have passed.

 Auto-extraction